AlexGarcia623/Does-the-FMR-evolve-Simulations/README.md

 !!!
 Not required to run the scripts to generate plots !!!
 !!!
 Is required if you would like to significantly alter selection criteria !!!

-Contains scripts used to generate data products from "raw" simulation data
+Contains scripts used to generate data products from raw simulation data

 ### Figures (pdfs)